Art Farm Pop-Up Holiday Gallery

 By year’s end, though, Siefert and Vetter are back in their Spencerville home, where they will host the work of a dozen other artists at The Art Farm Holiday Pop Up Gallery.

 The couple plan an opening reception from 5-10 p.m.
-Friday, Dec.
+Dec.
 6. Pop Up Gallery hours are noon-6 p.m.
-Wednesday-Sunday, Dec.
+Wednesday-Sunday Dec.
 7-29.
 The Art Farm is at 17616 N. County Line Road E, Spencerville, about 9 miles northeast of Leo-Cedarville.

 Vetter said this marks the ninth or 10th year they have opened their studio to the holiday gift sale.
 “Paul and I do juried art fairs for a living, so we travel all over the country participating in these shows,” Vetter said.
 “So we have a lot of artist friends that we know from their work.”